fieldtrip/website/tutorial/mouse_eeg.md

     cfg.blocksize = 30; % show 30 seconds per page
     cfg = ft_databrowser(cfg);

 The dataset used here does not include digital trigger information.
 To record the timing of stimulation, an analog input channel 'HL1' was used to record TTL triggers.
 We use a customized function and the `cfg.trialfun='mousetrialfun'` option to define the segments.
-The trial function results in a `cfg.trl` Nx3 array that ccontains the begin- and endsample, and the trigger offset of each trial relative to the beginning of the raw data on disk.
+The trial function results in a `cfg.trl` Nx3 array that contains the begin- and endsample, and the trigger offset of each trial relative to the beginning of the raw data on disk.

     function trl = mousetrialfun(cfg)